AndriiMedvediev987/andrii-readme-generator/README.md

 ## Description

-This project represents a weather dashboard with the ability to store previously asked cities.
+This project represents a weather dashboard with the ability to store previously asked cities

 ## Table of Contents
 - [Installation](#installation)